M4RC1N76/Volunteer-app/README.md

 5. Copy the `.env.example` file in the api root folder and name your new file `.env` in the same folder.
 Fill in the empty values (`""`) in your file for any credentials/settings (API keys for STA Jira API access, AirTable, etc)

    > **Note** For security reasons, the credentials themselves are not provided here.
-Ask in the[volunteer-app](https://scottishtecharmy.slack.com/archives/C01SUL6K5E1) Slack channel when you join the dev group, and somebody will send them to you.
+Ask in the [volunteer-app](https://scottishtecharmy.slack.com/archives/C01SUL6K5E1) Slack channel when you join the dev group, and somebody will send them to you.

 6. At the command prompt type `npm install` then `npm start` to start the Volunteer App API server.
 You should see a message that says `Volunteer App API is listening on port <number>` - make a note of the port number for later